dhutapratama/docs/container.md

     $transistor = app(Transistor::class);

-If you would like to have the Laravel container instance itself injected into a class that is being resolved by the container, you may type-hint the `Illuminate\Container\Container` class on your class' constructor:
+If you would like to have the Lets container instance itself injected into a class that is being resolved by the container, you may type-hint the `Illuminate\Container\Container` class on your class' constructor:

     use Illuminate\Container\Container;